-Paring everything back to its most minimal can be another stunning way to twist the boho look.
-A rug, a plant, a timber table, some mid-century style chairs: there’s still enough layering of colour and pattern to signal boho but the space is deliberately simple and clutter-free.
-I love this sideboard made from mixed timbers—find a cabinet-maker to build one like this for you!
+Paring everything back to its most minimal can be another stunning way to twist the Boho look.
+A rug, a plant, a timber table, some mid-century style chairs still gives enough layering of colour and pattern to signal Boho.
+But creates a deliberately simple and clutter-free space.

 34. Add a bud vase centrepiece

-Create a little gypsy boho flair by going for a simple butcher’s block dining table, and covering it with an assortment of tiny gorgeous vases like these.
-I like the way this handy picture ledge has been constructed above the wall panelling, but you might want to explore more shelving options.
+Create a little gypsy Boho flair by going for a simple butcher’s block dining table, and covering it with an assortment of tiny gorgeous vases.

 35. Style it Scandi

-If you love both Scandi and boho styles, why not combine them?
-You simply mix the characterful, ad hoc, eclectic elements of boho with the polished, neutral, streamlined elements of Scandi.
-The result is a cool and casual boho chic dining room.
-Want to spruce up your floorboards or even give them a whitewash like this?
-Find a floorboard expert.
+If you love both Scandi and Boho styles, why not combine them?
+Simply mix the characterful, ad hoc, eclectic elements of Boho with the polished, neutral, streamlined elements of Scandi.
+The result is a cool and casual Boho chic dining room.

-Well, I don’t know about you, but now I really want to makeover my dining room into a boho space.
-What do you think of boho dining rooms?
-Let me know in the comments!
+And that’s a wrap on my guide to Boho dining room style.
+What do you think of Boho dining rooms?
+Let me know in the comments.
 Meanwhile, I’m off to window-shop vintage Moroccan rugs online…